nathalie-raffray/boxofthenight/README.md

 I made this game for my ex but she never got to play it cuz we broke up on the day I was supposed to show it to her LOL.

-So this is dedicated to my psycho bitch ex gf that I loved 🤪 I kid of course...She is a Being of Light.
+So this is dedicated to my psycho ex gf that I loved 🤪 She is a Being of Light.
 My only solace is that she will continue to be.

 Thank you for everything.